Plastic Part Design for Injection Molding

 - Various plastics and their material characteristics.

-- Ways for Engineers to utilize tooling and injection molders as a resource to design better parts.
+- Ways for Engineers to utilize tooling and injection molders as a resource to design better part design.

 - The metal mold itself and many of its intricacies such as sleeve ejection and how it is cooled, sprue and runner, ejector bars, ejector plats, and ejector pins.